random689/tp/docs/DeveloperGuide.md

 ![MeetSequenceDiagram](images/MeetSequenceDiagramRef.png)

-Whenever a Meeting is added to the list, the list will be sorted so that when the user views the upcoming meetings, it will be shown in ascending order.
+Whenever a meeting is added to the list, the list will be sorted so that when the user views the upcoming meetings, it will be shown in ascending order.

 #### Design considerations: